SpredfastLegacy/JMVC-Inject/README.md

 ### Controller Action Handlers

-Controllers action handlers will not generally be called inside an injected function, so they have the same problem as an async function call.
-Any handler using `Inject.when` has to get the injector some other way. `Inject.setupControllerActions` will setup the action handlers such that they use the injector context that was active when the controller was created:
+Controllers action handlers will not generally be called inside a bound function, so they have the same problem as an async function call.
+Any unbound handler function has to get the injector some other way. `Inject.setupControllerActions` will setup the action handlers such that they are bound to the injector context that was active when the controller instance was created:

 	$.Controller('MyController',{},{
 		setup: Inject.setupControllerActions